 How it all works

-The hunger mood is hard to control, precisely because it operates outside of our consciousness.
+The hunger mood is hard to control, because it operates outside of our consciousness.
 This might be why obesity is such an intractable problem.
 The hunger mood is controlled by the brain stem.
-The part most responsible for regulating hunger and other basic motivated states is the hypothalamus and it sits at the bottom of your brain.
+The part most responsible for regulating hunger and other basic motivated states is the hypothalamus and it sits at the bottom of the brain.

 It has sensors that detect levels of fat, protein and glucose, as well as blood pressure and temperature.
 The hypothalamus gathers this data and combines it with sensory signals that percolate in through other systems in the brain fullness in the gut, the feel and taste and smell of food, the sight of food, even the time of day and other surrounding circumstances.

 Given all this data, the neural circuits train up on our dietary habits.
 That’s why we get hungry at certain times of the day, not because of an empty stomach, but because of a sophisticated neural processor that anticipates the need for more nutrition.
-If you skip a meal, at first you feel hungry, but then you begin to feel less hungry as that accustomed mealtime passes by.
+If you skip a meal, at first you would feel hungry, but then you’d begin to feel less hungry as that accustomed mealtime passes by.
 That’s also why we get full at the end of a meal.